Bloodborne Pathogen Exposure

 Within 48 Hours

-- Associate Dean for Student Affairs and Admissions/Campus Dean/Chairperson investigates the incident and completes Part One and Part Two of the UND Incident Investigation Form and forwards on to UND’s Office of Safety.
+The Associate Dean for Student Affairs and Admissions/Campus Dean/Chairperson investigates the incident and completes their respective section of the UND Incident Investigation Form and forwards it to UND’s Office of Safety.

 Financial Obligation Notes